investblog/animated-favicon/README.md

 5. Select all the frames, then go to the "Export" menu in the bottom-right corner of the Figma panel.
 Here you can choose the file format for exporting (SVG is recommended, but ICO, PNG, and GIF are also available).

 6. Click the "Export Selected" button to save all animation frames as separate files.
-Make sure the filenames match the format specified in your plugin code (e.g., favicon-1.svg, favicon-2.svg, etc.).
+Make sure the filenames match the format specified in plugin code (e.g., favicon-1.svg, favicon-2.svg, etc.).

 7. After saving all the favicon files, upload them to your WordPress theme's directory.
 This is usually located at `/wp-content/themes/your-theme/`.
 Replace "your-theme" with the name of the active theme on your site.